 The Port Clyde Water District maintains 140 connections that service a population of 330.
 Our water is drawn from three bedrock wells.
-Well #1, 380 feet in depth, well #2, 445 feet in depth, and well # 3, 452 ft in depth, are all located on premises.
+Well #1, 380 feet in depth, well #2, 445 feet in depth, and well #3, 452 ft in depth, are all located on the premises.
 We chlorinate all three wells to protect against bacteriological contaminants.
 No other treatment is required.
 Wells # 2 and # 3 were added in 2004.
-These upgrades can provide up to 192 gallons per minute, with a normal output of around 75 gallons per minute, which will insure a safe, clean water supply well into the future.
-On May 12th, 2010, we brought our new pressure booster station on line, and in 2011, we have increased to maximum pressure to supply full normal water pressure to all of our customers.
-In 2014 we installed a recirculation pump in our standpipe to better mix the water and improve chlorination and control ice build up in the winter.
+These upgrades can provide up to 192 gallons per minute, with a normal output of around 75 gallons per minute, which will ensure a safe, clean water supply well into the future.
+On May 12th, 2010, we brought our new pressure booster station online, and in 2011, we increased to maximum pressure to supply full normal water pressure to all of our customers.
+In 2014 we installed a recirculation pump in our standpipe to better mix the water to improve chlorination and control ice build-up in the winter.
 In 2015, we upgraded our Chlorination system and in 2016, we installed an upgraded computer control system for our well pumps and booster station.
-In April of 2019 we performed Ice pigging to clean our mains and further improve water quality.
+In April 2019, we performed Ice Pigging to clean our mains and further improve water quality.
 This is a process of pumping fresh water that has been converted to the consistency of slush, which scours the mains.
-The waste is trucked away at the various blow off locations around town by Interstate Septic.
-We will also drained the water tower and cleaned and inspected the interior.
-We will no longer be Ice Pigging due to a triple rate increase but will do annual flushing each year in the future and will be cleaning and inspecting the tank again in the spring of 2024
+The waste is trucked away at the various blow-off locations around town by Interstate Septic.
+In the fall of 2024, we drained the water tower and cleaned and inspected the interior.